 Editor’s note: Welcome to the second season of Tusk to Tail, a special “web reality” presentation of the tailgating experience as organized, performed and perfected by a group of Hog fans who have been tailgating together for more than a decade.
 Members of the Tusk to Tail Team are Sean Casey, Jack Clark, Dale Cullins, Greg Houser, Craig May, David Rice and Mark Wagner.
-Tusk to Tail is managed by The City Wire and sponsored by Powerhouse Seafood and Grill.
+Tusk to Tail is managed by The City Wire and is sponsored by Powerhouse Seafood and Grill Restaurant.

 Link here to the Tusk to Tail introduction for the 2013 season.

 The members of Tusk to Tail have been following the Hogs nearly all their lives, missing only one game in the past 15 years.
 Each week, they will be asked to pick the winners of 5 games, and answer one question.
 Results from last week’s game picks and question are at the end of this report.

 Think you can do better?
 Give it a shot!
 (Visit the link to the webform at the end of the predictions to make your picks.)

 The question: Who wins the BCS national championship this year?

 USC light crushes UGA and Richt's seat gets hot.

 Florida barely beats Miami 14-10 in the most boring game of the weekend.